-Subclass of: E73 Information Object Superclass of: E32 Authority Document
+Subclass of: E73 Information Object E32 Authority Document Superclass of:

-Scope note: This class comprises identifiable immaterial items that make propositions about reality.
+This class comprises identifiable immaterial items that make propositions about reality.
+Scope note:

 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
 This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.